 Who Invented Self-Compacting Concrete?

 The impetus for the development of self-compacting, or self-consolidating, concrete originated in Japan in the mid-1980s.
 Reduction in a skilled workforce that could properly place and consolidate concrete and increasingly complex formwork and congested reinforcing steel designs seemed set to force an impasse that would prevent the efficient construction of durable concrete structures.
 The solution required a new concrete mix design that could flow into the tight corners of formwork and around dense placements of reinforcing steel under its own weight, with no need for vibrating compaction.
 By 1988, a team of academics and industry professionals led by Professors Okamura and Ozawa at the University of Tokyo developed just such a mix.
 Their new approach leveraged supplementary cementitious materials (SCM) such as fly ash, blast furnace slag, and silica fume to produce a material with low viscosity and high resistance to segregation.
 The first major placement of 180,000yd³ (137,620m³) was for anchor blocks for the Akashi Kaikyo Bridge.

 Attracted by the efficiency and reduced cost, Scandinavian countries quickly adopted the technology, developing unique placement procedures and test methods.
 Other benefits of these free-flowing mixes were noted as well.
-Placement efficiencies shortened production schedules and the elimination of vibration greatly reduced the impact of noise in urban areas.
+Placement efficiencies shortened production schedules, and the elimination of vibration greatly reduced the impact of noise in urban areas.
 Simplified placement operations increased worker safety.
 Acceptance and use for these and other types of “high-performance” concretes have spread to Europe and the Americas.
-Standardized specifications for materials and ASTM test methods now ensure reliable and repeatable mix designs for many different applications.
+Standardized specifications for materials and ASTM test methods ensure reliable and repeatable mix designs for many applications.

 SCC Concrete Testing